 When I first heard about sex positivity, I completely identified with its ideals and what it stands for.
-Growing up in a society where a woman’s value is based on how modest she is, or how many sexual partners has she had, sex positivity seemed like the answer of this constant dehumanization of women based on such a trivial thing.
+Growing up in a society where a woman’s value is based on how modest she is or how many sexual partners has she had, sex positivity seemed like the answer to this constant dehumanization of women based on such a trivial thing.
 It was extremely refreshing to see women rejecting the patriarchal values projected to us by friends, family, popular culture for centuries now, and wash off the shame and guilt that we unwillingly internalized and be open and unapologetic about their sexuality and their desires.

 Sex positivity also calls for proper sexual education as well as decriminalization and destigmatization of sex work and adult entertainers.
 This is beneficial for multiple reasons.
 Removing the shame and secrecy around sex and relationships leads to openly talking about it and therefore teaching people from a young age how to be good partners, the risks around sex and therefore, creating more responsible and safer adults able to express their desires and be able to love and be loved.
-The de-stigmatization of sex work leads to legal and therefore safer sex work in which sex workers have a clear choice, are not discriminated against, and are financially independent.
+The destigmatization of sex work leads to legal and, therefore, safer sex work in which sex workers have a clear choice, are not discriminated against, and are financially independent.

 Sex positivity without constructive criticism could also add unwanted pressure.
-Without sex positivity we had the sexual repression of women and sex positivity could lead to pressure at the other end of the spectrum, and nobody wants added pressure.
+Without sex-positivity, we had the sexual repression of women, and sex-positivity could lead to pressure at the other end of the spectrum, and nobody wants added pressure.
 First of all, this ignores people who, for whatever reason, are not interested in sex.
-Additionally, this new norm of sexual liberation within the patriarchy could easily be translated to just being sexually available and pleasing men, so, how is this not blatant sexism just wrapped in a prettier package?
-Do we just teach women and girls for them to belong to this new-cool-sex-positive club they have to be up to anything and therefore placing new expectations on them?
+Additionally, this new norm of sexual liberation within the patriarchy could easily be translated to just being sexually available and pleasing men, so how is this not blatant sexism just wrapped in a prettier package?
+Do we just teach women and girls for them to belong to this new-cool-sex-positive club they have to be up to anything and, therefore, placing new expectations on them?

 Also, regarding destigmatizing adult entertainers and sex workers, it must be kept in mind that while this is a positive thing, problematic aspects of the sex industry are still existent.
 We shouldn’t be quick to label everything empowering and not be critical of what we are watching or how sex workers are treated within the industry.
-Such industries are built on abuse, sexism, fetishization and toxic masculinity.
-Industries are quick to jump on the bandwagon and call themselves empowering and sex-positive in order to capitalize off a new demographic, but do they really care about women?
+Such industries are built on abuse, sexism, fetishization, and toxic masculinity.
+Industries are quick to jump on the bandwagon and call themselves empowering and sex-positive in order to capitalize on a new demographic, but do they really care about women?

 What I want to highlight in this article, is that neither of the two sides is perfect nor evil.
 However, we should be critical of what we support and consider how other people with different experiences are affected.
 Both sides have considerable arguments, but one or the other without being critical and constantly challenging the status quo could be detrimental.